jbhopkins/bioxtasraw/MacLib/installer/readme_making_mac_installer.txt

-Making the mac installer users pyinstaller (tested on 3.2.1).
-This is very particular about what version of python it uses.
-I’ve only been able to get it to work on a conda install, with the packages as listed at the end of this document.
-With a python build from homebrew or from canopy it doesn’t seem to work.
-Additionally, it doesn’t seem to work on my home machine with (presumably) the same conda python distribution.
-Finally, conda needs to have the nomkl package installed, numpy/scipy with mkl don't seem to package correctly.
+Making the mac installer users pyinstaller (tested on 3.3.1).
+This must be done with miniconda to properly package the LLVMLite package for numba.
+In order to set up the proper build environment, simply install from source as in the RAW documentation, then additionally install pyinstaller through pip: pip install pyinstaller.

 Steps:
--2) Make a fresh git-free folder for RAW: git archive master | tar -x -C /somewhere/else -1) Run RAW in that new folder to compile the extensions.
+0) Make a fresh git-free folder for RAW: git archive master | tar -x -C /somewhere/else
+1) Run RAW in that new folder to compile the extensions.
-0)  Set the appropriate python path, if needed.
-Note: this no longer uses conda.
+2)  Set the appropriate python path, if needed: export PATH=~/miniconda2/bin:$PATH
-    Currently using enthought, which requires pyside and pyqt be uninstalled!#: export PATH=~/miniconda2/bin:$PATH
-1)  Copy the RAW_mac.spec file into the main RAW directory.
+3)  Copy the RAW_mac.spec file into the main RAW directory.
-2)  Run “pyinstaller -y RAW_mac.spec”
+4)  Run “pyinstaller -y RAW_mac.spec”
-3)  Copy the RAW.app file from the MacLib/installer folder to the main RAW folder.
+5)  Copy the RAW.app file from the MacLib/installer folder to the main RAW folder.
-    Show the contents in finder, and copy the contents of the dist/RAW directory to the Contents/MacOS folder in the .app file. #Note: may need to create the MacOS folder!
+    Show the contents in finder, and copy the contents of the dist/RAW directory to the Contents/MacOS folder in the .app file.
-4)  Copy the latest version of the ali2xyz.py file from the src/resources directory into the Contents/Resources directory.
-5)  Update the version number in the info.plist file in the top level of the .app folder.
+6)  Update the version number in the info.plist file in the top level of the .app folder.
 7)  Open disk utility
 8)  Create a new disk image (File->New Image>Blank Image) that is ~12% larger than the .app package.
 Name it RAW, but save it as untitled.